-Grade: The concentration of an element of interest expressed as relative mass units (percentage, ounces per ton, grams per tonne ("g/t"), etc.).
+(percentage, ounces per short ton ("opt"), grams per tonne ("g/t"), etc.).

-Heap Leaching: Consists of stacking crushed or run-of-mine ore on impermeable pads, where a weak cyanide solution is applied to the surface of the heap to dissolve the gold.
-The gold-bearing solution is then collected and pumped to process facilities to remove the gold by collection on carbon.
+Heap Leaching: Consists of stacking crushed or run-of-mine ore on impermeable pads, where a weak profitably mined.

-Mineral Deposit: Rocks that contain economic amounts of minerals in them and that are expected to be profitably mined.
+Mineral Deposit: Rocks that contain economic amounts of minerals in them and that are expected to be